Specialist Disability Accommodation Melbourne

 • How do I get started with SDA in Melbourne?

-Contact our friendly Melbourne team to discuss your eligibility, NDIS plan, and housing preferences.
+We'd love to hear from you.
+Contact our friendly Melbourne team, serving both metro and regional areas, to discuss your eligibility, NDIS plan, and housing preferences.
 We can also assist with referrals and applications for SDA funding.
+Once SDA is included in your NDIS plan, you can search and apply for available vacancies.
+You can also find further information on eligibility and the application process on the NDIS website.

 Woman in wheelchair smiles while another woman shows her a tablet at an outdoor table.